tardate/LittleArduinoProjects/Electronics101/ADC/LTC2400/README.md

 The LTC2400 advertises 4ppm full-scale error, so what is going on?
 That's what I'm investigating and documenting here.

-Note: this is a work-in-progress, as I've yet to get good reproduceable results.
+Note: this is a work-in-progress, as I've yet to get good reproducible results.
 See the final section of these notes for the current summary and planned next steps.

 ### Choice Picks from the LTC2400 Datasheet